develax/RazorExpress/README.md

 In these examples I don't compare logic constructions because some of the view engines have logic-less templating syntax.
 With *Razor* you can implement amost any logic that is available with normal *JavaScript* without learning a new syntax.

-Given all the mentioned and unmentioned pros and cons, I decided not to part with *Razor-syntax* and create something similar for using with [ExpressJS library](https://expressjs.com).
+Given all the mentioned and unmentioned pros and cons, I decided not to part with *Razor-syntax* and create something similar for using with [ExpressJS library](https://expressjs.com) (it can work with other frameworks as well).
+This library works quite fast since it does not use third-party HTML parsers and regular expressions.

 -----------------------